Frequently Asked Questions About Maui

 Iao Valley and Iao Needle.

-Road to Hana (with recorded guide CD to find the sights on the way).
+Road to Hana (with recorded guide CD or GPS to find the sights on the way).

 Eat at great restaurants (see the Maui Restaurants pages of this website).